 Afternoon: After lunch, we will continue to Palouse Falls for a dramatic view of one of the most beautiful waterfalls in the state of Washington.
 Palouse Falls drops from a height of 198 feet.
 After these amazing falls, travel through Snake River/Palouse country, where you'll see the rich farmland that thrives from rich soils deposited by the Floods.

-Dinner: Closing dinner at our hotel celebrates the amazing terrain we have traversed, the powerful forces of nature, and the people of the Northwest who have adapted to this, including our own group of intrepid explorers!
+Dinner: Our farewell dinner back at the hotel celebrates the amazing terrain we have traversed, the powerful forces of nature and the people of the Northwest who have adapted to this, including our own group of intrepid explorers!

 Evening: Share stories of your travels as you say goodbye to your newfound friends.